The Soldier: A Story of Determination and Survival

 The humid jungle was also silent.
 Even better.

 They were still a ways behind him, he hoped.
 But they were coming.
-He knew so because every hair on the back of his neck was standing at attention, and the neck-hair test had never been wrong before.
+He knew so because every hair on the back of his neck stoodt attention, and the neck-hair test had never been wrong before.
 Not ever.

 Unfortunately, he was confident it wouldn’t be wrong this time, either.